Louisiana Woman Blog

 A long-handled silver spoon stirring onions, green pepper, and celery with garlic in a pot.

-Set the Instant Pot on saute and pour in the oil.
+Set the Instant Pot on sauté and pour in the oil.
 Cook the Cajun holy trinity of onions, bell pepper, and celery, stirring often, for about 5 minutes without browning.
-Add the garlic for the last minute of cooking so it doesn't burn.
+Add the garlic for the last minute of cooking to prevent it from burning.

 A long-handled silver spoon stirring sausage in a pot.

-Add breakfast sausage, stirring until it starts to brown . . .
+Add breakfast sausage, stirring until it begins to brown. . .

 A long-handled silver spoon stirring sausage in a pot.